jagtarkhinda/JUnit/README.md

 ### A small java project to test the credit and reward card transactions.

-#### Here is the assignemnt instructions that I followed to make this project.
+#### Here is the assignment instructions that I followed to make this project.

 ##### Develop the following application.